Uranium deposits are generally classified based on host rocks, structural setting and deposit mineralogy. Learn more

 3. Quartz-pebble conglomerate deposits

-Uranium deposits of quartz-pebble conglomerate were historically significant as the major source of primary production for several decades following World War II.
-This type of deposit has been identified in eight jurisdictions around the world; however, the most significant deposits are in the Huronian Supergroup in Southern Ontario, Canada and in the Witwatersrand Supergroup of South Africa.
+Quartz-pebble conglomerate uranium deposits were historically significant as the major source of primary production for several decades following World War II.
+This type of deposit has been identified in eight jurisdictions around the world; however, the most significant deposits are in the Huronian Supergroup in Southern Ontario, and in the Witwatersrand Supergroup of South Africa.
 These deposits make up approximately 13 percent of the world’s uranium resources.

 4. Vein deposits